![]() |

 So why use LDAP?
 Here is our list of key characteristics which make the (currently) high level of pain worthwhile.

-LDAP enabled directories use a data model that assumes or represents the data as a hierarchy of objects.
+LDAP enabled directories use a data model that represents the data as a hierarchy of objects.
 This does not imply that LDAP is an object-oriented database.
-As pointed out above, LDAP itself is a protocol that allows access to an LDAP enabled service and does not define how the data is stored - but the operational primitives (read, delete, modify) operate on a model (description) of the data that has object-like characteristics (mostly).
+As pointed out above, LDAP itself is a protocol that allows access to an LDAP enabled service and does not define how the data is stored - but the operational primitives (read, delete, modify) operate on a model (description/representation) of the data that has object-like characteristics (mostly).

 Each entry is composed of (is an instance of) one or more objectClasses.
 Objectclasses contain zero or more attributes.
 Attributes have names (and sometimes abbreviations or aliases) and typically contain data (at last!).

 The characteristics (properties) of objectClasses and their attributes are described by ASN.1 definitions.
-Phew!

 The diagram below illustrates these relationships: